Wouterbeets/mindpalace/vision.md

 - **Personal Build**: Add drone integration and GPS plugins for the trailer version, leveraging MindPalace’s dynamic plugin loading.

 ## Vision Statement
-MindPalace empowers users to capture and relive life’s adventures, from epic roadtrips to personal projects, with a local-first AI that’s extensible through user-owned plugins.
+MindPalace empowers users to capture and relive life’s adventures, from epic roadtrips to personal projects, with a local-first AI that’s extensible through user-owned plugins and grounded in radical transparency via its 3D Godot visualization front-end.
+This front-end demystifies LLM operations and dynamically organizes thoughts and ambitions in a virtual mindpalace, fostering trust and self-management.
 For the roadtrip, it will preserve every moment in a private, interactive archive, while the Steam version democratizes this power, funding the journey and enabling others to build their own digital legacies.